esign/json-fetcher/README.md

 # jsonFetcher

-NPM package for managing data from social media API.
+NPM package for managing data from an API.